National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 _Medicaid_ was signed into law in 1965 alongside Medicare.
 All states, the District of Columbia, and the U.S. territories have Medicaid programs designed to provide health coverage for low-income people.
-Although the Federal government establishes certain parameters for all states to follow, each state administers their Medicaid program differently, resulting in variations in Medicaid coverage across the country.^[See <https://www.medicareresources.org/glossary/centers-for-medicare-and-medicaid-services/>.]
+Although the Federal government establishes certain parameters for all states to follow, each state administers its Medicaid program differently, resulting in variations in Medicaid coverage across the country.^[See <https://www.medicareresources.org/glossary/centers-for-medicare-and-medicaid-services/>.]

 For a full description of CMS, see the [HHS website](https://www.hhs.gov/answers/medicare-and-medicaid/what-is-the-difference-between-medicare-medicaid/index.html).